 Not surprisingly, Antabuse does tend to reduce relapse rates, but only over the course of short periods and/or in the presence of forced compliance.
-Because this medication is ineffective for longer durations without forced compliance, I have omitted this medication from the Top 5 list above.
+This medication is ineffective for longer durations without forced compliance.

-You can read more about Antabuse in this article on the Antabuse-alcohol reaction.
+You can read more about Antabuse in on the Antabuse-alcohol reaction.

 Alcohol Withdrawal Medication – Benzodiazepines